BZ-kozai-T/Single-Particle-tracking-on-AFM-kymograph/README.md

 To run the script:

 1. make sure that all libraries written in "requirements.txt" are installed into your working environment
-2. directory download the "cp_tracking.py" and "cp_tracking.yaml" files.
+2. directly download the "cp_tracking.py" and "cp_tracking.yaml" files.
 This should be done immediately.
 3. enter the parameters required in the "cp_tracking.yaml" file.
 Instructions can be found in the yaml file.
 4. type the following command in Terminal: "cp_tracking_kymo.py -p cp_tracking.yaml"
 5. press "Enter" to run